SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* custom part containing location, homepage, alias and url preview (similar to autoroute part)

+* pages : alias only has to be unique to location, not to page content type

 * deleting shared html widget from page doesn't update the graph correctly

 * deleting location : don't allow delete if in use by a page (list pages used by?)